contensis/docs-delivery-dotnet/model/composed.md

+---
+description: The ComposedField type contains the data that the Composer editor defines.
+---
 # Composed fields

 The *ComposedField* type contains the data that the [Composer editor](https://zenhub.zengenti.com/Contensis/9/kb/content-types-and-entries/field-editors/Composer.aspx) defines.
 It is a read-only list of *ComposedFieldItem* instances, which expose a *Type* property and *Value* methods.
 The *Value* methods return the data for the field.
 The *Type* property is a name given to an *allowed field type validation* defined in the content type that the entry is based on.